"Greek the language they gave me; poor the house on Homer's shores."

 • Goals of Theses

 A standard scope of a Bachelor's thesis is 70,000 characters including footnotes, table of contents, index, bibliography and Modern Greek summary.
 The student chooses the topic of his/her thesis by him/herself from the list of topics available in IS MU ("Topic lists"), or after an arrangement with his/her supervisor.
 In Bachelor's thesis, the student proves his/her ability to find the bibliography relevant to the given topic, excerpt from it and critically assess it in relation to the treated topic.
-The student may also work with electronic sources and databases (relating to the topic).
+Students may also work with electronic resources, databases, or AI tools, provided that their use is disclosed transparently and honestly and that they comply with the ethical standards defined in Masaryk University’s internal rules.
 Then, he/she interprets the data obtained and draws corresponding conclusions.
 The student also proves his/her ability to summarize the outcomes of his/her workin Modern Greek.

 • Access to Further Studies